How Much Will the 2025 Volkswagen Taos Cost in Fuel Based on Your Driving Habits?

 $191.26

 Key Insight: A driver who travels primarily on highways (10% city / 90% highway) spends $398 less annually on fuel than someone who drives mostly in the city (90% city / 10% highway) with the same Taos FWD model.
-This difference highlights how driving patterns can be just as important as vehicle choice when budgeting for fuel costs.
+This difference highlights how driving patterns can be as important as vehicle choice when budgeting fuel costs.

 Understanding the Cost Differences